NVIDIA/framework-reproducibility/doc/tensorflow_status.md

-We **do** have an unreleased patch for `tf.math.segment_sum` and `tf.math.unsorted_segment_sum` that can be used by cloning this current repository, installing the `fwd9m` package, and calling `fwd9m.tensorflow.enable_determinism`.
+We **do** have an unreleased patch for `tf.math.segment_sum` and `tf.math.unsorted_segment_sum` that can be used by cloning this current repository, installing the `fwrepro` package, and calling `fwrepro.tensorflow.enable_determinism`.
 However, this patch will not provide robust deterministic functionality and should not be relied upon.
 For more information, see github/tensorflow/tensorflow pull request [47749][47749], in which the approach used in this patch was discovered to be flawed.